-- Every single review that a student submits is read by a RMP moderator.
-A moderator’s has the option to remove just a comment, or the complete rating.
+- Every single review that a student submits is read by an RMP moderator.
+A moderator has the option to remove just a comment or the complete rating.
 If the concern would be a minor issue on the comment (an accusation of racism, some name-calling, or when the student signed with a name) then the moderator could decide to remove the comment but the numerical rating can stay.
 Mind you though, in case the rating is for a non-existing or fake course, or when it is clear that the commentator never saw the professor (for example when a female professor is referred to as a male) the entire rating will be removed.

 - Do not post multiple ratings on identical professors.
 The RMP site knows perfectly well when multiple ratings are posted by one single user.

-- Professors cannot be fired for having bad reviews, but there was a case when a tenured professor got sacked because he had posted some nasty reviews about his colleagues.
+- Professors can not be fired for having bad reviews, but there was a case when a tenured professor got sacked because he had posted some nasty reviews about his colleagues.
 The University of Saskatchewan terminated a tenured professor’s contract after he had (in all anonymity) been posting disparaging reviews on the website RateMyProfessor about fellow faculty members.

-Bear in mind that the Rate My Professors website has influence on students’ choices.
+Bear in mind that the Rate My Professors website has an influence on students’ choices.
 Consequently, classes of badly rated professors may not fill up that quickly, and there have been moments that classes even had to be canceled due to low sign-ups.

 No school will admit it, but there are schools that are using RMP to decide who they will hire.
 We know this as we received emails on this subject from people on hiring committees.
 This topic was also mentioned on forums in the Chronicle of Higher Education.

 What students say: